$

 If you’ve never tried it before, it could be a confusing option to consider with so much information (and misinformation!) out there you may have already read or heard.
 There’s a reason, though, why the pill is so popular: its benefits for some women often go far beyond contraception itself.

 It can help to regulate your cycle, reduce period pain, clear your skin and even lower your risk of certain health conditions.
+However, like all products, it isn’t suitable for everyone, and you’d need to remember to take it at the same time each day in order for it to be effective.

 Is the contraceptive pill suitable for everyone?